MugeSo/gs1-128-encoder/README.md

 #### encodeToWeights

-This function encodes GS1-128 string to weights string for rendering barcode.
+This function encodes GS1-128 HRI string to weights string for rendering barcode.

 The first digit of output string is width of leftmost bar of barcode.
 The second digit is width of blank and the third digit is width of next bar.